Ankhiyon Ke Jharokhon Se

-The film was a blockbuster at the box office, earning 4.5 times of its budget.
-It was 18th highest grossing movie in India in 1978.
-The title song of the movie was also hugely popular.
-The film was shot in Mumbai and other locations in India.
-A sequel to the film called Jaana Pehchana was released in 2011, but was panned by critics compared to the original.

-The film was shot in Bhavans College, Andheri W, and Mumbai.
+A sequel, Jaana Pehchana, was released in 2011.

 Plot

-Arun (Sachin), the son of a barrister and the self-proclaimed "prince" of the male students, finds his pride and huge ego crushed when he stands second in the Terminal Examination.
-He loses to Lily Fernandes (Ranjeeta), a modest daughter of a nurse in a private nursing home.
-Arun takes this as a defeat, and decides to nurse a personal vendetta to try and crush Lily's growing popularity in school.
-Lily, however, tolerates him and his friends' remarks and sarcasm as she bears no grudge against him.
+Arun, the son of a barrister and the self-proclaimed "prince" of the male students, experiences a blow to his pride and enormous ego when he places second in the Terminal Examination.
+Lily Fernandes, the modest daughter of a nurse in a private nursing home, outperforms him.
+Taking this as a defeat, Arun nurses a personal vendetta to crush Lily's growing popularity in school.
+Despite Arun's attempts to undermine her, Lily tolerates his and his friends' remarks and sarcasm, bearing no grudge against him.

-As time goes on, they gradually discover the basic qualities of each other, and become admirers.
-They visit beautiful places together on weekends to get to know each other better.
-Lily's mother (Urmila Bhatt) is the first person to notice the love blossoming between her daughter and Arun.
-She is worried, because even though Arun is madly in love with her daughter, she fears the consequences of their social status differences.
-Despite this, Arun's father (Madan Puri) approves and presents a proposal to Lily's mother to allow their children to marry.
+Over time, they gradually discover each other's basic qualities and become admirers.
+They spend weekends visiting beautiful places together to deepen their understanding.
+Lily's mother is the first to notice the love blossoming between her daughter and Arun.
+Despite Arun being deeply in love with Lily, concerns arise due to their differing social statuses.
+Despite these worries, Arun's father approves and proposes to Lily's mother, suggesting that their children be allowed to marry.

 When everything is going well, Lily falls ill and is discovered to have leukemia.
 Even though Lily and Arun act as if nothing was wrong, everyone tries to save her.
-Everything seems fine for a while, but Lily's condition grows worse.
-She dies in Arun's arms, leaving him devastated.
-Arun goes to same college where they studied, and mourns for Lily.
-The film ends with Arun on the seaside, promising Lily that he will never forget her and that she was an inspiration in his life and will always remain to be.
+Everything seems fine for a while, but Lily's condition worsens.
+She eventually dies in Arun's arms, leaving him devastated.
+Arun attends the same college they studied at and mourns for Lily.
+The film concludes with Arun by the seaside, promising Lily that he will never forget her.
+He acknowledges that she was an inspiration in his life and will always remain so.